robertostrabelli/notscape-composer/README.md

 ### Site icon and manifest
 Use the template image assets/img/Notscape_icon.xcf to make you own icon with Gimp or other image editor and build default sizes on https://favicon.io/favicon-converter/

 Be sure to edit site.webmanifest file ("name" and "short_name").
-Put them all in the root.
+Put them all in the root replacing the example icons.

 ### Advice
 Avoid messing up the timeline.php, 001.php, 002.php and 003.php files